UPDATE ON PROGRAM & SUPPORT GROUP CHANGES DUE TO COVID 19:

-Join Coming Out Support every Friday for a safe, welcoming, and supportive environment.
+Join Coming Out Support on Fridays for a safe, welcoming, and supportive environment.
 This group is open to anyone in any stage of the coming out process.
 Topics include emotional support, building self-esteem, recognizing internalized homophobia, escaping the “double life,” coming out to loved ones, exploring cultural taboos, morality, and religion, forming meaningful relationships, developing your “gaydar,” celebrating intimacy, and understanding community diversity.

 Every Friday 7:00-8:30pm

 Dealing with a new HIV diagnosis can be a challenging and at times overwhelming.
 Support Positive discusses issues affecting those with a new diagnosis including relationships, managing and understanding medical care and treatment options, and dealing with family, work, and friends.
 If you have been diagnosed in the past two years and are looking for support, call and join your peers.

 For more information contact Michael at (562) 624-4977.
 To Join the zoom, click here.

 A weekly group for men to explore intimacy within the lens of their recovery process.